CyberLensSOL/cyberlens/CONTRIBUTING.md

 ### Issue and Pull Request Labels

-This section lists the labels we use to help us track and manage issues and pull requests.
+This section lists the labels we use to help us track and manage issues and pull requests:

 * `bug` - Issues that are bugs
 * `enhancement` - Issues that are feature requests